 Coracobrachialis originates from the coracoid process and inserts at the medial aspect of the middle of the humerus.
 Its function is flexion and adduction of the arm.

 The biceps brachialis muscle originates with its long head from the supraglenoid tubercle of the scapula and with its short head from the coracoid process of the scapula.
 Its action at shoulder level is to flex and facilitate adduction on a horizontal plane.
 Both heads of which it is composed join at the level of the deltoid tuberosity of the humerus and, thanks to a common tendon, they are inserted at the level of the radial tuberosity and on the fascia of the forearm from the ulnar side.

-The brachial triceps forms from three parts, namely long head, lateral head, and medial head.
+The triceps brachii is formed from three parts, namely the long head, lateral head, and medial head.
 The long head arises from the subglenoid tuberosity of the scapula and the glenoid labrum.
 The lateral head is born from the posterior aspect of the humerus, above and laterally to the groove of the radial nerve.
 The medial head originates from the posterior aspect of the humerus, inferior to the groove of the radial nerve.
-The three muscular heads are brought downwards converging on a strong tendon that goes to insert itself to the superior and posterior faces and the margins of the olecranon.
+The three muscular heads are brought downwards, converging on a strong tendon that inserts itself to the superior and posterior faces and the margins of the olecranon.
 The long head of the brachial triceps intervenes in the extension of the arm and the posterior adduction.

 The pectoralis major muscle is located anteriorly in the thorax and forms much of the anterior wall of the axillary cavity.
 There is a clavicular head, a sternum-costal head, and an abdominal head.
 The bundles of the three parts converge outwards and insert with a flattened tendon at the lateral lip of the bicipital groove of the humerus (crest of the great tuberosity).
 Its contraction at shoulder level helps flexion, internal rotation, and adduction on a horizontal plane.